Ashraf0705/Ashraf0705/README.md

 ### 👨‍💻 About Me

-I'm a passionate Full-Stack Developer and AI/ML enthusiast from India, currently pursuing my B.Tech in CSE (AI & DS) in SASTRA DEEMED UNIVERSITY.
+I'm a passionate Full-Stack Developer and AI/ML enthusiast from India, currently pursuing my B.Tech in CSE (AI & DS) at SASTRA DEEMED UNIVERSITY.
 I thrive on building intelligent, real-world applications that solve complex problems.
-Building AI Agents to make the work simple,fast and efficient with real world complex problems, AI tools expert also exploring AI tools for the maximum efficiency in the work.
-Improving my Full Stack learning with more efficency with AI.
+My focus is on creating AI Agents to make work simpler and more efficient, and I am an expert in leveraging existing AI tools to maximize productivity.
+I am constantly improving my full-stack capabilities by integrating them with powerful AI.

-- 🔭 I’m currently working on enhancing my skills in **AI AGENTS** and **FULL STACK + AI/ML Apply**.
+- 🔭 I’m currently working on enhancing my skills in **AI Agents** and **Full Stack + AI/ML Applications**.
-- 🌱 I’m currently working on to solve real world problems with **CREATIVE SOLUTIONS**
+- 🌱 I’m currently working on solving real-world problems with **Creative, AI-driven Solutions**.
 - 👯 I’m looking to collaborate on open-source projects related to **AI for social good** or **Web3**.
 - 📫 How to reach me: [smdashraf01@gmail.com](mailto:smdashraf01@gmail.com)